Where To Shoot A Deer With A Bow

 Gauge The Reaction:

-Much of knowing how well a deer has been hit comes down to reading body posture and overall reaction.
+Knowing how well a deer has been hit comes down to reading body posture and overall reaction.

 Deer that are hit in the heart typically run hard and low to the ground, while deer hit through the lungs will generally run in a steady yet direct path.